srifqi/superflat/README.txt

 2. Change sflat.Y_ORIGIN to adjust first layer's pos (default: 1).
 3. Change sflat.BLOCKS to adjust the composition of the world (code: layers from bottom to top;biome,decoration) (examples available).

+Note: If the specified node does not exist, the air node will be used.

 ## Modify existing world
 1. Open superflat.txt file in your world's folder.
-2. Do like opening parameter.lua file.
+2. Do like editing parameter.lua file.

 ## List of biomes
 - Frozen River